-We conducted our audit in accordance with Austrian Standards on Auditing.
-These standards require the audit to be conducted in accordance with International Standards on Auditing (ISA).
-Our responsibilities pursuant to these rules and standards are described in the "Auditors' Responsibility" section of our report.
+We conducted our audit in accordance with the Regulation (EU) 537/2014 ("EU Regulation") and Austrian Standards on Auditing.
+These standards require the audit to be conducted in accordance with International Standards on Auditing (ISAs).
+Our responsibilities pursuant to these rules and standards are described in the "Auditors' Responsibilities" section of our report.
 We are independent of the Company within the meaning of Austrian commercial and banking law as well as professional regulations, and have fulfilled our other responsibilities under those relevant ethical requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.
 Our responsibility and liability towards the Company and any third party is subject to Section 62a BWG (Austrian Banking Act) in connection with Section 275 para 2 UGB (Austrian Commercial Code).

-Managemet's Responsibility and Responsibility of the Audit Committee for the Preparation of the Cash Flow Statement
+Responsibilities of Management for the Preparation of the Cash Flow Statement